AndriiNagornii/dbtest/README.md

  1. TransactionManager
  2. TransactionExecutor

- TransactionExecutor invokes only one method of thansaction manager, it's execute executeAtomicTransaction() for inserting data.
+ TransactionExecutor invokes only one method of TransactionManager, it execute executeAtomicTransaction() for inserting data.
 It means that TransactionExecutor can be applied to different types of TransactionManager, e.g. different SQL Database, NoSQL Database or remote method invocation (http-requests).